Ankithac45/Movie-Recommendation-Model/README.md

 # Contributions of team members:
-Ankitha C : worked on pandas library and loaded the dataset , defining the function
+Ankitha C : worked on pandas library and loaded the dataset , cosine similarity

 Tulasi L : merged two datasets into one